-There are three different ways to select a stitch on the L 860 and L 890 Navigation; direct selections, via Creative Consultant or from Personal Memory.
+There are three different ways to select a stitch on the L 890 Navigation; direct selections, via Creative Consultant or from Personal Memory.
 We will begin by learning the Direct Stitch Selection that will take you to the Sewing Screen.

 - 1. Select stitches by touching the Stitch Selection tab. - 2.
 Select the stitch using the Search by Number or from Stitch Group Folder.
-Note: The L 860 is an overlock only machine, so there will not be folders for that machine.